-LGA Chairman dies weeks after assuming office in Katsina
+LGA chairman dies weeks after assuming office in Katsina

 By Ogalah Ibrahim

-The newly elected chairman of Bakori Local Government Area, Katsina State, Hon.
-Aminu Dan Hamidu, has died barely two months after assuming office.
+The newly elected chairman of Bakori Local Government Area of Katsina State, Aminu Hamidu, has died barely two months after assuming office.

-Kaula Mohammed, Chief Press Secretary to Governor Dikko Umaru Radda of the state, has confirmed the sad incident in a statement.
+Chief Press Secretary to Governor Dikko Radda of Katsina State, Kaula Mohammed, confirmed the sad incident in a statement.

 The governor noted that Hamidu’s service across different levels of government had always been marked by diligence and a deep concern for the welfare of the people.

-Governor Radda, on behalf of the government and people of Katsina State, extended heartfelt condolences to the family of the late chairman, the good people of Bakori, and members of the APC family across the state.
+Governor Radda, on behalf of the government and people of Katsina State, extended heartfelt condolences to the family of the late Chairman, the good people of Bakori, and members of the All Progressives Congress, APC, family across the state.

-“May Almighty Allah forgive his shortcomings and grant him Aljannatul Firdausi,” the governor prayed.
-“We will continue to remember him for his modesty, his dedication, and the love he had for his people.”

 Disclaimer